TMEMS Severe Weather Policy

-5. Excessive excused absences may result in further inquiry from the Principal and request for additional documentation.
+5. Excessive excused absences may result in further inquiry from the Principal and a request for additional documentation.

 6. Family vacations are considered unexcused absences, and it is expected that parents will schedule vacations during periods of time when school is not in session.

 7. Students who are signed out before the end of the instructional day must have written documentation of the reason (as defined under excused absences) or are subject to the same consequences as tardy.